bkranendonk/OpenStack-Docs/_posts/loadbalancers/2025-01-30-create-certbot-ssl-loadbalancer.md

 ---

 ## Requirements
-Before adding letsencrypt certificates to your load balancer, we first need to create a load balancer with HTTPS_OFFLOADING, like described in [Create a ssl loadbalancer]({{ '/articles/create-a-ssl-loadbalancer' | relative_url }})
+Before adding Let's Encrypt certificates to your load balancer, we first need to create a load balancer with HTTPS_OFFLOADING, like described in [Create a ssl loadbalancer]({{ '/articles/create-a-ssl-loadbalancer' | relative_url }})

 We need a linux machine with the OpenStack command line tools [Using the OpenStack CLI article](